Ychap/JA-AdventurePack/JA#BGT_AdvPack/readme/components.md

 35. __Merchants' League investigations__

+    Completely revised Mearchants' League quest with a lot of restored content.\
-    Significant plot expansion, depending on how Aldeth plot was handled in Cloakwood, he will seek an audience with party at Three Kegs to discuss his suspicions about the doppelganger takeover.\
+    A messenger will approach you in Baldur's Gate and lead the group to a first meeting with Aldeth to discuss his suspicions about the doppelganger takeover.\
     Expanded dialogue and plot in the Merchant League including more options to gain evidence that leads to exposure of the plot and battle.

 36. __Aldeth & Seniyad__

-    Extended dialogue options that allows PC to negotiate a peaceful solution and gain a reward.
+    The conflict of Aldeth and Seniyad can now be settled peacefully with a reward.

-37. __Aldeth's betrayal__
+37. __Aldeth's Sellout__

-    In chapter 7 near the Elfsong Tavern a servent of Aldeth offers some help...\
+    In chapter 7 near the Elfsong Tavern a messenger of Aldeth offers some help.
+With added possibility to confront Aldeth about it afterwards.
-    After be freed from Flaming Fist HQ you can ask Aldeth about his previous behaviour.

 38. __Tenya and the fishermen__

-    Allows to side with either Tenya or the fishermen.
+    Dialogue possibilities and quest development for Tenya and the fishermen.
 May lead to violence.

 39. __Tenya's quest in Temple of Umberlee__